Skydplay95/Python-Project-blackjack-game/README.md

 Day 11 Python Project Course by Angela Wu : Black Jack Game

+For this project at first, i've tried to make all by my own despite being a newbie, unfortunaly it's doesn't work but I've understand my mistakes, i was complexicating too much my code like for example my calcul function takes 2 input instead of one bc i was trying to make a function who calcul the hand and compare it

+After, i have used Angela hint, i succeed to code all by myself except the last one the idea to put the game inside a function i would never have it.

+If you have any comments or advice fell free to tell me thanks you.

+Thanks to Angela Wu for her course, it's great

 ############### Blackjack Project #####################

 #Difficulty Normal 😎: Use all Hints below to complete the project.